LRGASP/lrgasp-simulation/README.md

 ``` --mandatory, -m``` file with a list of mandatory transcripts to be included,
                        counts are assigned randomly, can be a TSV with transcript ids in the first column;
                        this option is used to provide artificial "novel" transcripts;
-                       make sure they are included in the reference
+                       make sure they are included in the reference;
+                       we recommend to use a list of novel isoforms generated at the previous step;

 ``` --seed, -m``` randomizer seed